 What is the Mother of Pearl Shell Used in Home Decor Products?

 Mother of pearl, which is also known by the scientific name of nacre, is a pearl layer on the inner layer of the oyster shell.
 This pearl layer of the oyster is taken off the outer oyster shell.
-Then the leftover inner pearl shell is cut into various small shapes and sizes to then be glued on to various home decor products as mirrors, boxes, trays and lamp bases.
+Then, the leftover inner pearl shell is cut into various small shapes and sizes to be then glued onto multiple home decor products such as mirrors, boxes, trays, and lamp bases.

 You can learn more by reading our blog What is the Mother of Pearl Shell Used in Home Decor Products? by clicking here.